Shopify/hydrogen-v1/docs/components/global/shopifyprovider.md

 If you're using a third-party framework, such as Next.js, you should import `ShopifyProvider` from Hydrogen UI via the `@shopify/hydrogen-react` package.

 > Note:
-> Hydrogen UI is an experiemental feature at this time and is subject to change.
+> Hydrogen UI is an experimental feature at this time and is subject to change.
 Learn more about using [alternate frameworks](https://shopify.dev/custom-storefronts/hydrogen/alternate-frameworks).

 ### Example code